yotarok/flacenc-rs/README.md

 // Then, e.g. you can write it to a file. std::fs::write("/dev/null", sink.as_byte_slice());

-// or you can only get a specific frame. let mut sink = flacenc::bitsink::ByteSink::new();
+// or you can write only a specific frame. let mut sink = flacenc::bitsink::ByteSink::new();
 flac_stream.frame(0).unwrap().write(&mut sink);
 ```